-Besides having your unique URL, you’ll also be able to have any design you like, add any features and also display advertising.
-(Companies that offer free websites generally do not allow you to display advertising.)
+Besides having your unique URL, you’ll also be able to have any design you like, and add special features.

 Having a website with a unique URL will also look more professional, especially if you’re planning to build a site for a larger organization or group.

 You can simply start with any of the sites mentioned above or search for “web host”.
 Hostgator, Bluehost, Siteground and A2 are popular hosts.
 For simple websites without a lot of content there are Wix and Weebly to try.
 (Our site is a WordPress site and hosted by Hostgator which is also a sponsor.)
 If you decide to get dedicated WordPress Hosting service, then maintenance, upgrades, backups and security will be included which is well worth the additional cost.

 To start, you can sign up for the smallest hosting package; you can always upgrade later.
 Note: You do not have to buy your domain and hosting service from the same company.
 Many hosting companies also offer a one-click WordPress installation, if you’re interested in setting up a blog.

 Just about every service offers blogging software which is highly recommended because it allows you to update your content easily and allows for multiple logins if you have several contributors.
 Also, blogging software is set up to easily spread your content around the web.
 If your host doesn’t offer the one-click install, you can also install WordPress blogging software yourself; it’s free.
 Another advantage of having a blog is that you can easily change the look of your blog with the use of ‘themes’.
 There are lots of free and paid themes available.